TMD20/PT-Muxer/README.md

 #### Restore Data

-For a TV mode demux that is partially stopped you can restore the data during the run of the program
+For a TV mode demux that is partially stopped you can restore the data during the run of the program.

-Be careful as movie and TV mode folders will be selectable, and selecting a movie mode folder may lead to undesirable outcomes
+It will not consider Movie Mode Folders to be valid.

+If no valid folders are found, the program will create a new one.

 ### Movie Mode

-Selected during demux via questionarre
+Movie mode can be select when using --demux argument.

-Specifically the  "What Type of Media are you Demuxing?
-Question
+During Demux mode you will be asked  "What Type of Media are you Demuxing?
+Select Movie

+This Mode only runs once

+Note: I would recommend using the arguments --keepocr --ocr enabled at minimum.
+This will make identifiy tracks much easier.
+OCR should do a decent job of helping, but if it fails to give the data required.
+Then having images from the subtitles can help a lot
 #### Sources
-You can utilize one or more sources for a movie
+You can utilize one or more sources for a movie.

 #### Folder Struture
-Similar to the TV mode Struture save for the numbered folders
+Similar to the TV mode Struture
+However the numbered subfolders are not present

 ##### Home Folder